moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 # Catalog {#catalog}

 A Catalog is a MOQT Object that provides information about tracks from a given publisher.
-A Catalog is used by publishers for advertising their output and for subscribers to consume that output.
+A Catalog is used by publishers for advertising their output and for subscribers in consuming that output.
 The payload of the Catalog object is opaque to Relays and can be end-to-end encrypted.
 The Catalog provides the names and namespaces of the tracks being produced, along with the relationship between tracks, properties of the tracks that consumers may use for selection and any relevant initialization data.

 ## Catalog Fields